St. Louis Board of Aldermen

-Aldermen may introduce legislation known as board bills, which are subject to approval by the mayor if passed by the Board.
+Alderpersons may introduce legislation known as board bills, which are subject to approval by the mayor if passed by the Board.
 The Board is responsible for setting the city budget and conducting oversight of city departments and agencies.

 The Board meets in the north wing of City Hall, located in the Downtown West neighborhood.
 Regular elections to the Board of Aldermen are held in the spring of odd-numbered years.
-Beginning with the 2023 elections, the Board of Aldermen will be reduced from 28 members to 14.
+Beginning with the 2023 elections, the Board of Aldermen was reduced from 28 members to 14.

 Composition

-The Board of Aldermen consists of one representative from each of the city's 28 wards (or 14 in 2023).
-The body's President is elected separately by a citywide ballot.
-Like the mayor, Aldermen representing odd-numbered wards are elected in odd numbered years following the United States Presidential Election, while the President of the Board and the Aldermen from even-numbered wards are elected in the off-years.
-All Aldermen serve terms are four years.
+The Board of Aldermen consists of one representative from each of the city's 14 wards.
+The President of the Board is elected as a separate office by a general citywide ballot.
+After the 2023 ward reductions, all alderpersons are elected to four-year terms during the spring election of odd-numbered years, as is the mayor.

 Proposition R (2012)

 Proposition R (2012) was a charter amendment passed in November 2012 to reduce the number of city of St. Louis alderpersons from 28 to 14.
-It was slated to take place 10 years in the future (effective January 1, 2022) and was passed by city voters on November 6, 2012 with 61 percent voting in favor (60 percent was needed for passage).
+It was slated to take place 10 years in the future (effective January 1, 2022) and was passed by city voters on November 6, 2012, with 61 percent voting in favor (60 percent was needed for passage).

 Proposition D (2020)

 Proposition D, a ballot measure to make municipal elections in St. Louis officially non-partisan, was passed by city voters on November 3, 2020 with 68 percent voting in favor.
+Proposition D also changed St. Louis municipal elections to use approval voting, which allows voters to vote for as many candidates in a race as they would like, with each of their choices carrying an equal weight, meaning they do not rank the candidates.

 Proposition R (2022)

-Proposition R (2022) called for an independent commission to draw boundaries between the wards of St. Louis, and ensured that that the board was not able to change the election method without a public vote.
+Proposition R (2022) called for an independent commission to draw boundaries between the wards of St. Louis and ensured that the board was not able to change the election method without a public vote.
+Prop R also strengthened ethics by creating new stipulations for conflicts of interest and required alderpersons to recuse themselves when such conflicts arise.
+Finally, it changed the "Board of Aldermen" to the gender-neutral "Board of Alderpersons."

 Powers

-By custom and tradition, an alderman has a great deal of influence over decisions impacting the ward they represent on matters ranging from zoning changes, to street resurfacing, to tax abatement to business licensing, etc.
+By custom and tradition, an alderperson has a great deal of influence over decisions impacting the ward they represent on matters ranging from zoning changes, to street resurfacing, to tax abatement to business licensing, etc.

-By city charter, aldermen are legislators.
-Aldermen introduce laws and legislation known as board bills that can become city ordinances which can impact the quality of lives of city residents.
+By city charter, alderpersons are legislators.
+Alderpersons introduce laws and legislation known as board bills that can become city ordinances which can impact the quality of lives of city residents.

 Committees

-The Board of Aldermen uses committees for a variety of purposes, including the review of board bills or proposed laws, and the oversight of the city's executive and administrative branch The appointment of committee members is formally made by the President, while committee chairmanship is determined by seniority.
-Committee Chairman preside over committee meetings and hearings.
-Traditionally, five committees are considered to be the most powerful and most influential; Ways & Means; Public Safety; Housing, Urban Development & Zoning; Streets & Traffic; and Transportation & Commerce.
-Each alderperson sits on at least three standing committees.
-The Board has the following standing committees: